gcallah/MiscWriting/AI/LLMs.md

 But that is where 100% of the brilliance lies: with the engineers who created these models.
 The models themselves are mere machines built to carry out the wishes of the engineers.
 The fact that with a complex LLM, the engineers themselves do not understand exactly how the model does so does not change that fact one bit.

+Ironically, since many AI enthusiasts consider themselves to be hrad-headed scientific rationalists, the entire AI enterprise depends upon a belief in magic, much like alchemy: if practitioners can just say the right magic words (programs) over a material object (a box of electronic circuits), they can transform a base metal (that box) into gold (true intelligence).
+Unfortunately for the new believers in alchemy, their hope is as absurd now as it was then.